 During our negotiations, the Forest Service committed to a 120-day temporary delay of the roundup after which we dropped our lawsuit (without prejudice) in order to further negotiate.
 Then just before Christmas of 2015, under continued pressure, the Forest Service agreed to completely rescind the impound notice.
 It wasn’t until then, that we could breath again.
 We are very grateful that the Forest Service heard and took note of the the public outcry, and that they listened.

-But the fight was and is still not over, through continued work with AZ State Legislators a bill was born and amended, HB2340.
-The bill establishes that the horses are not stray livestock, makes harassing them illegal and requires a codifying of their humane management between the Forest Service, the State Ag Department and a private party.
-After 5 months of contacting every legislator in Arizona, the bill passed and was signed by Governor Doug Ducey, who had been very supportive from the beginning.
+Then through continued work with AZ State Legislators a bill was born and amended, HB2340.
+The bill established that the horses are not stray livestock, it makes harassing them illegal and requires a codifying of their humane management between the Forest Service, the State Ag Department and a private party.
+The bill passed and was signed by Governor Doug Ducey, who had been very supportive from the beginning.
 We really appreciate our Governor for his crucial support and we have named the first colt of 2017 “Ducey” in his honor.
 The below video, shows Ducey getting up for the very first time.

-After many years of advocating for humane fertility control, we have yet to be authorized to use this comon sense method to reduce population growth and prevent future roundups.
+After many years of advocating for humane fertility control, and standing ready to use it, our program was authorized in October of 2018.
 Our data over many years shows that the herd is growing approximately at 12% per year.
 That is not as much as is claimed by the BLM for most herds, but it is still a positive growth rate and the Salt River wild horses only have a limited habitat and are fenced in by civilization on all sides.

 This fight is about keeping a small piece of wild for future generations to come, and managing it humanely and responsibly, but it is also about more than that.
 It is about who we are as Americans, and what we stand for – and what we don’t.

-Please help save the horses by becoming their guardian. click here.
+You can help by donoating and becoming their guardian. click here.

 Please stay informed and receive our alerts click here.